Topological power pumping in quantum circuits: Topological pump in quantum circuits : the topological qutrit

 Keeping parameters of the pump to point~A in the phase diagram in Fig.~\ref{fig:TopTransition}(a), we initialize the qutrit at $t=0$ in its ground state.
 The evolution of the filling $n_i$ of each individual modes is represented in Fig.~\ref{fig:pumpingSeveralPoints}(a), and varies linearly in time.
 However the filling rate $\dot{n}_i$ are not set by the topological nature of the pump, and depend on the precise values of the pump parameters: changing slightly these from point A to point B in the same topological region of Fig.~\ref{fig:TopTransition}(a) leads to different filling rates, as seen in Fig.~\ref{fig:pumpingSeveralPoints}(a).
 On the other hand, the topological power transfer defined in Eq.~(\ref{Eq:tocheckexperimentally0}) is insensitive of the precise values of the pump parameters, as shown in Fig.~\ref{fig:pumpingSeveralPoints}(b).

 Besides the linear topological evolution in time, this power transfer displays temporal fluctuations which have two different origins as deduced from Eq.~\eqref{eq:nI_nII_dynamics}: a dominant spectral term, corresponding to variation of the energy $E_0$ of the qutrit, and a geometrical contribution originating from fluctuations of the Berry curvature around its topologically quantized average value (see Appendix~\ref{annexe:TempFluctuations}).
 Thus the order of magnitude of the correlation timescale of these fluctuations correspond to the period of the drive.
-A reasonable requirement to detect the topological power transfer is to average it over~$30$ such independent fluctuations, leading to a measurement time of ~8$\mu$s, as announced in the previous section.
+A reasonable requirement to detect the topological power transfer is to average it over~$30$ such independent fluctuations, leading to a measurement time of 8~$\mu$s, as announced in the previous section.